Software Developer vs. Software Engineer

 Salary

-Software Engineers generally command a higher salary, thanks to the wider scope of responsibilities.
+Software engineers generally command a higher salary, thanks to their wider scope of responsibilities.

 Similarities